Ladbaby/InsRec/README.md

 ### From Source

-1. Clone this repository and its submodules, then checkout to branch `InsRec` for backend submodule.
+1. Clone this repository and its submodules, then checkout to branch `InsRec` for backend submodule.jh

     ```shell
     git clone --recurse-submodules https://github.com/Ladbaby/InsRec